momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 // plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

-# Auth control API reference
+# Access control API reference

 <img src="/img/access-tokens.jpg" width="90%" alt="a technical illustration of a bank vault representing security, authorization, and authentication." />

-These APIs are used to manage Momento auth tokens and access.
-Tokens can be scoped to have one or more permissions to give access to one or more caches or topics.
+These APIs are used to manage Momento auth tokens and access to services.
+Tokens can be scoped to have one or more permissions to grant access to one or more caches or topics.

 ## GenerateAuthToken